ajinkyakulkarni/lightningdataviewer/README.md

 - templates - HTML templates
 - tests - unit tests for the application

+## Deployment
+This application is currently deployed to Digital Ocean.
+Please follow instructions mentioned [here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04) to setup this application on a Digital Ocean droplet.

 ## Future Work
 - Ability to download data points